 Red Flags to Watch For

-- Revenue growth but declining cash flow: Company might be booking fake sales or not collecting payments
+- Revenue growth but declining cash flow — potential fake sales

-- Goodwill >50% of assets: Risk of large impairment charges (from past acquisitions)
+- Goodwill >50% of assets — risk of impairment charges

 - Negative operating cash flow: -$2.5 billion (2019)